 "I do not see any serious obstacles to commercial real estate valuers expanding their activities to business valuation after completing some specific training.
 Indeed, I see synergies."

-EV - What are you going to do about all the European Green Deal legislation impacting business valuation?
+EV - Are there fields for cooperation between real estate valuers EV - What are you going to do about all the European Green Deal and business valuers as we have seen with real estate valuers legislation impacting business valuation? and PME valuers concerning building technical systems?